Faculty and staff at Fredonia are involved in students' lives through a number of

-There have been occasions when faculty/staff have referred a student to Student Counseling
+There have been occasions when faculty/staff have referred a student to the Counseling

-Services (SCS) and wanted some type of follow-up contact from SCS in order to know
+Center and wanted some type of follow-up contact in order to know that the student

-that the student actually did come for an appointment.
-Counselors are bound by legal
+actually did come for an appointment.
+Counselors are bound by legal and ethical guidelines

-and ethical guidelines to maintain confidentiality.
-Thus, faculty and staff should
+to maintain confidentiality.
+Thus, faculty and staff should be aware that counselors

 Information can only be released with the written consent of the student, except in